lyquocphong/nosto-product-price-discount/README.md

 # nosto-product-price-discount
-This module will set discount price for nosto product when customer logged in
+This is the magento 2 module will handle the price for nosto product.
+When this module is enabled, tt will calculate the price based on the percent which merchant set in the configuration.

 ## Authors
 - [Phong Ly](https://github.com/yquocphong)